Romeoville High School: Early history

-Valley View Community Unit School District 365U was originally known as District 94.
+Valley View Community Unit School District 365U was originally known as District 96.
 It took its present name when it became the first school district in the United States to implement the 45-15 plan, in which schools were occupied year round with 3/4 of the students in session at any one time.
 Students went to school for 9 weeks and then had 3 weeks off.
 Additionally, teachers were optionally allowed to work year-round.
 This practice is no longer in use.

 Athletics

 Romeoville competes in the Southwest Prairie Conference (SPC) and is a member of the Illinois High School Association (IHSA); the organization which governs most sports and competitive activities for high schools in the state.
 Teams are stylized as the Spartans.

-Athletics at Romeoville High School include badminton, baseball, basketball, bowling, cheerleading, cross country, football, golf, gymnastics, pom poms, soccer, softball, tennis, track and field, volleyball, wrestling, marching band, and color guard.
+Athletics at Romeoville High School include badminton, baseball, basketball, bowling, cheerleading, cross country, football, golf, gymnastics, pom poms, soccer, softball, tennis, track and field, volleyball, wrestling, marching band, competition choir, scholastic bowl, and color guard.
 The school is part of a boys hockey club that is a combination of high schools in Lockport, Lemont, and Bolingbrook.